-- a) The subtype indication of the corresponding port declaration is elaborated. - b) The formal part or parts of the port association elements corresponding to the port declaration are elaborated. - c) If the type of the port is an array type or contains a subelement that is of an array type, the rules of 5.3.2.2 are applied to determine the index ranges.
+- a) The subtype indication of the corresponding port declaration is elaborated. - b) The formal part or parts of the port association elements corresponding to the port declaration are elaborated. - c) If the type is an array type or contains a subelement that is of an array type, the rules of 5.3.2.2 are applied to determine the index ranges.

-d) For each port association element associated with the port declaration, if the actual is not the reserved word open, the port or subelement or slice thereof designated by the formal part is then associated with the signal or expression designated by the actual part.
+d) For each port association element associated with the port declaration, if the actual is not the reserved word open, the port or subelement or slice thereof designated by the formal part is then associated with the signal, shared variable, or expression designated by the actual part.
 This association involves a check that the restriction on port associations (see 6.5.6.3) are met.
 It is an error if this check fails.

-If a given port is a port of mode in whose declaration includes a default expression, and if no association element associates a signal or expression with that port, then the default expression is evaluated and the effective and driving value of the port is set to the value of the default expression.
-Similarly, if a given port of mode in is associated with an expression that is globally static and the reserved word inertial does not appear in the actual part of the association element, that expression is evaluated and the effective and driving value of the port is set to the value of the expression.
-In the event that the value of a port is derived from an expression in either fashion, references to the predefined attributes 'DELAYED, 'STABLE, 'QUIET, 'EVENT, 'ACTIVE, 'LAST_EVENT, 'LAST_ACTIVE, 'LAST_VALUE, 'DRIVING, and 'DRIVING_VALUE of the port return values indicating that the port has the given driving value with no activity at any time (see 14.7.4).
+If a given formal signal port is a port of mode in whose declaration includes a default expression, and if no association element associates a signal or expression with that port or subelement or slice thereof, then the default expression is evaluated and the effective and driving value of the port or subelement or slice thereof is set to the value of the default expression.
+Similarly, if a given formal signal port of mode in is associated with an expression that is globally static and the reserved word inertial does not appear in the actual part of the association element, that expression is evaluated and the effective and driving value of the port is set to the value of the expression.
+In the event that the value of a signal port is derived from an expression in either fashion, references to the predefined attributes 'DELAYED, 'STABLE, 'QUIET, 'EVENT, 'ACTIVE, 'LAST\EVENT, 'LAST\ACTIVE, 'LAST\VALUE, 'DRIVING, and 'DRIVING\VALUE of the port return values indicating that the port has the given driving value with no activity at any time (see 14.7.4).

-If an actual signal is associated with a port of mode in or inout, and if the type of the formal is a scalar type, then it is an error if (after applying any conversion function or type conversion expression present in the actual part) the subtype of the actual is not compatible with the subtype of the formal.
-If an actual expression is associated with a formal port (of mode in), and if the type of the formal is a scalar type, then it is an error if the value of the expression does not belong to the subtype denoted by the subtype indication of the declaration of the formal.
+If an actual signal is associated with a formal signal port of mode in or inout, and if the type of the formal is a scalar type, then it is an error if (after applying any conversion function or type conversion expression present in the actual part) the subtype of the actual is not compatible with the subtype of the formal.
+If an actual expression is associated with a formal signal port (of mode in), and if the type of the formal is a scalar type, then it is an error if the value of the expression does not belong to the subtype denoted by the subtype indication of the declaration of the formal.

-Similarly, if an actual signal is associated with a port of mode out, inout, or buffer, and if the type of the actual is a scalar type, then it is an error if (after applying any conversion function or type conversion expression present in the formal part) the subtype of the formal is not compatible with the subtype of the actual.
+Similarly, if an actual signal is associated with a formal signal port of mode out, inout, or buffer, and if the type of the actual is a scalar type, then it is an error if (after applying any conversion function or type conversion expression present in the formal part) the subtype of the formal is not compatible with the subtype of the actual.